-Please let us know if you have any preferences, special requirements or other modifications you would like in your bed.
-We make the futons, latex mattresses and slat bases here in our workshop, so we are able to offer some flexibility and customisation.
+Please contact us if you have any preferences, special requirements or other modifications you would like to make to your bed before purchase.
+We make the futons, latex mattresses and slat bases to order, so we are able to offer some flexibility and customisation.

-- Sizes and Thickness.
-We can extend or reduce our standard sizes of mattresses and most bases to fit your requirements.
-This includes: lengthening mattresses and bases; reducing the height of bases from the ground, or extending the height of the bases legs within design tolerances; making specially shaped mattresses for motor homes or boat cabins.
+- Sizes and Thickness – We can extend or reduce our standard sizes of mattresses and most bases to fit your requirements.
+This includes: lengthening mattresses and bases; reducing the height of bases from the ground, or extending the height of the bases legs within design tolerances.

 - Materials.
 We are able to make mattresses in a combination of materials you choose.
-This could be all natural materials (no synthetics); extra latex (firmer); extra wool blend (softer); or a modification of the type and amount of latex in a standard mattress to your preference.
+This could be all natural materials (no synthetics); extra latex (to make your mattress more soft or firm) or a modification of the type and amount of latex in a standard mattress to your preference.

 - Cover.
 We have a range of breathable covers from flexible bamboo to natural cotton that accommodate most sleep preferences.
-We can use the cover material you provide to encase a mattress of your choice.
 We strongly recommend a breathable fabric with a moisture and air permeable under layer to ensure a fresh and dry sleep environment.

-We are happy to discuss any potential options with you, and advise on the materials and design to best suit your sleep preferences.
-Please note: for custom bed designs payment is required in full upon order, and we cannot offer a trial period.
+We are happy to discuss any potential options with you and advise on the materials and design to best suit your sleep preferences.
+Please note that for custom bed designs payment is required in full upon order, and we cannot offer a trial period.

-All the latex in our futons and latex mattresses is 100% organic latex.
-We have researched and specially selected a plantation in Sri Lanka that follows sustainable and organic growing practices, and does not use synthetic additives or fillers in the production of their latex.
-We are more than happy with the quality of the latex they provide, and are happy to support eco-friendly, ethical and developing businesses.
+All the latex used in our futons and latex mattresses is 100% organic latex.
+The latex we use is grown in a plantation in Sri Lanka that follows sustainable and organic growing practices and does not use synthetic additives or fillers in the production of their latex.
+We are more than happy with the quality of the latex they provide and are happy to support an eco-friendly, ethical and developing business.

-Organic wool is available for special orders.
+We use organic New Zealand wool in our latex mattress covers and pillows.
 It is 100% natural and does not contain chemicals or fire retardants.
-However, it compresses faster than poly-wool blend so we do not recommend it in the futon mattresses for most people.
+However, it does compress faster than poly-wool blend so we do not recommend it in the futon mattresses for most people.

 Wool and Polyester Blend

 We recommend a poly-wool blend of 40% poly and 60% wool for use in futons.
 We find this gives the best balance of long-lasting thickness with the natural temperature and moisture regulation of wool.
-Wool without a poly blend will compress and eventually felt (mat).
+Wool without a poly blend will compress quicker and eventually felt.

 Guides and Detailed Information